Kofi Amoako Atta

 Kofi Amoako Atta (born 17 June 1997) is a Ghanaian footballer who plays as a midfielder for Spanish Tercera Federación club Atlético Pulpileño.

-Professional career
+Career

 Atta moved to Turkey from the lower divisions in Ghana as a youth player.
 Atta signed his first professional contract on 6 September 2017.
-Atta made his professional debut for Bursaspor in a 3-0 Süper Lig win over Akhisar Belediyespor on 10 September 2017.
+Atta made his professional debut for Bursaspor in a 3–0 Süper Lig win over Akhisar Belediyespor on 10 September 2017.

 On 31 January 2018, he was loaned out to Giresunspor for the rest of the season.